ThbltLmr/yt-term/ARTICLE.md

 </details>

 ## Managing the frame rate
 To display a frame, all we need to do is write the graphics escape code to `STDOUT`.
-Our `yt-dlp` + `ffmpeg` flow already gives us the frames in the right order, so we don't need to worry about ordering.
+Our `yt-dlp` + `FFmpeg` flow already gives us the frames in the right order, so we don't need to worry about ordering.
 We do however need to take care of frame rate.
 In all formats I have seen, 360p YouTube videos have a 25 FPS frame rate, meaning we have to display one frame every 1000 / 25 = 40 ms.

 Because displaying the frame takes a non-negligible time, we can't simply make the thread sleep after each frame.
 Instead, we can measure the time since the last displayed frame, and only display the new one if the elapsed time since the last frame is over 40 ms.